dkz2r/python-intermediate-tool/episodes/03-class-objects.md

 ::: callout

 The convention in python is that all classes should be named in CamelCase, with no underscores.
-Class names in reality can be anything you like, but this is the standard in the python community.
+There are no limits enforced by the interpreter but it is good practice to follow the standards of the python community.

 :::